Atlanta freeway revolts: Jimmy Carter's "Presidential Parkway"

-Citizens of neighborhoods along the corridor formed CAUTION (Citizens Against Unnecessary Thoroughfares in Older Neighborhoods) to fight the proposed Presidential Parkway which would have been an elevated multi-lane highway with limited access.
+Citizens of neighborhoods along the corridor formed CAUTION (Citizens Against Unnecessary Thoroughfares in Older Neighborhoods) raised over $800,000 to fight the proposed Presidential Parkway which would have been an elevated multi-lane highway with limited access.

 In 1981, ex-President Carter revived the idea of a highway along the east-west route to serve his planned presidential library and policy center on Copenhill.
 Carter originally bought only several acres of land.
 However the GDOT leased him 29 more acres in exchange for backing GDOT plans for a 2.9 mile east-west expressway, on the condition that if the road were not built, the Center would lose the land, i.e. its parking and gardens.
 Carter lobbied and won support from Mayor Young, the City Council and Chamber of Commerce.
 The road would connect the new Carter Center with downtown on the west, and to Druid Hills (and thus access to Emory University) to the east.
 In 1984, Carter broke ground on the center, and construction resumed on the new "Presidential Parkway".

+According to the environmental impact statement, the Presidential Parkway would have used land from four parks, a neighbourhood on the National Register of Historic Places, and a neighbourhood eligible to be on that registry.
+Their report also noted that the parkway would go over neighbourhoods that represent a broad range of demographics including upper income areas as well as lower income predominantly African American areas.

 However, CAUTION lobbied until 1991 to fight the Jimmy Carter-backed Expressway.
 In the end, only Jimmy Carter and GDOT supported a "Presidential Parkway".
 CAUTION, Lieutenant Governor Pierre Howard (D-Decatur), Mayor Maynard Jackson, and a majority of councilpersons were opposed, as well as elected officials at the county, state and federal levels.
 Only the announcement that Atlanta would host the 1996 Olympics broke the stalemate.
 Court-ordered mediation between representatives of GDOT, the City of Atlanta and CAUTION, reached a mediated settlement to an at-grade, meandering parkway surrounded by parkland.
 In 1991, compromise forged by Lt.
 Governor Howard and DOT Commissioner Wayne Shackleford was reached to build the road as it exists today, and to the choice of the name "Freedom Parkway", in theory because it links the Carter Center with the Martin Luther King historic district.

 During this time the term "Great Park" was also used to refer to the corridor.

 Eventually the four-lane Freedom Parkway was built from Downtown to Copenhill only, ending in a northern stub to Ponce de Leon Avenue near Barnett in Virginia Highland, and an eastern stub to Moreland Avenue in Poncey Highland at the Druid Hills border.
 Largely due to the efforts of Druid Hills, Inman Park, Candler Park, Lake Claire and Poncey Highland residents, who filed a lawsuit, the right-of-way east of Moreland became a park but without a roadway.